 Three hours south of San Francisco lies one of the world's most beautiful coastlines.
 Spend a weekend in Big Sur and you can hike, bike, and enjoy the outdoors, or simply relax and marvel at this gorgeous stretch of California.
 The mountains that rise up from the Pacific along the coast make for some excellent hiking, and trails abound.
 Check out the massive redwoods and the often-photographed waterfall at McWay Falls at Julia Pfeiffer Burns State Park, explore hidden beach caves, look for migrating gray whales (from December to May) off the coast, or watch the sunset at Sand Dollar Beach.

-Set among the vineyards close to the town of Sonoma, the Mediterranean-style Kenwood Inn knows how to woo guests — with multiple pools, a heavenly spa, and a breakfast complete with a mimosa bar.
-Farther off the beaten bath in the tiny town of Forestville, the luxe Farmhouse Inn ups the ante, with in-room fireplaces, deep soaking tubs, an onsite Michelin-starred restaurant, and nightly S'mores by the fire.
-Read real brides' reviews here!
+Set among the vineyards close to the town of Sonoma, the Mediterranean-style Kenwood Inn knows how to woo guests—with multiple pools, a heavenly spa, and a breakfast complete with a mimosa bar.
+Further off the beaten path in the tiny town of Forestville, the luxe Farmhouse Inn ups the ante, with in-room fireplaces, deep soaking tubs, an onsite Michelin-starred restaurant, and nightly s'mores by the fire.

 If you want coastal cliffs, there are closer places to visit than Mendocino.
 But if you want coastal cliffs, a laid-back feel, and few crowds, Mendocino is definitely worth the four-hour drive from San Francisco.
 Though the town has long been a mecca for artists and hippies, it retains an off-the-beaten-path status that keeps prices low and crowds small.
 After you've explored all seven Victorian-lined blocks of Mendocino Village, you can check out the Mendocino Botanical Gardens, ride the Skunk Train into the redwood forest, take in the seaside views from the Mendocino Headlands State Park, get your adrenaline pumping with a mountain bike ride, or relax with a sunset view.